- The ability of International Standards to ensure and instill confidence has...

 - STANDARD IN FOCUS Are you prepared for information security breaches?
 New...

 Sri Lanka Standards Institution (SLSI) is the National Standards Body of Sri Lanka, established under the Bureau of Ceylon Standards Act No. 38 of 1964.
 The Institution functioned under the name of Bureau of Ceylon Standards until the Act was repealed and replaced by the Sri Lanka Standards Institution Act No. 6 of 1984.
-The Institution now functions under the Ministry of Technology, research and Atomic Energy is governed by a Council appointed by the Minister in terms of the above Act.
+The Institution now functions under the Ministry of Technology and Research and is governed by a Council appointed by the Minister in terms of the above Act.